A Visit from St. Nicholas

-"A Visit from St. Nicholas", routinely referred to as "The Night Before Christmas" and "'Twas the Night Before Christmas" from its first line, is a poem first published anonymously under the title "Account of a Visit from St. Nicholas" in 1823.
-Authorship has been attributed to Clement Clarke Moore, who claimed authorship in 1837, but it has also been suggested that Henry Livingston Jr. may have written it.
+"A Visit from St. Nicholas" (often called "The Night Before Christmas" and "'Twas the Night Before Christmas", from its first line) is a poem, first published anonymously under the title "Account of a Visit from St. Nicholas", in 1823.
+Authorship has been attributed to Clement Clarke Moore, who claimed authorship in 1837; but it has also been suggested that Henry Livingston Jr. wrote it.

 The poem has been called "arguably the best-known verses ever written by an American" and is largely responsible for some of the conceptions of Santa Claus from the mid-19th century to today.
 It has had a massive effect on the history of Christmas gift-giving.
 Before the poem gained wide popularity, American ideas had varied considerably about Saint Nicholas and other Christmastide visitors.
-"A Visit from St. Nicholas" eventually was set to music and has been recorded by several artists.
+"A Visit from St. Nicholas" was later set to music and has been recorded by several artists.

 Plot

-On the night of Christmas Eve, a family is settling down to sleep when the father is awakened by noises on their lawn.
+On the night of Christmas Eve, a family is settling down to sleep, when the father is awakened by noises on their lawn.
 Looking out the window, he sees Santa Claus, also known as Saint Nicholas, in a sleigh pulled by eight reindeer.

 After landing his sleigh on the roof, Santa bounds down the chimney.
 He carries a sack of toys, and the father watches his visitor deliver presents and fill the stockings hanging by the fireplace, and laughs to himself.
 They share a conspiratorial moment before Santa bounds up the chimney again.
 As he flies away, Santa calls out "Happy Christmas to all, and to all a good night."